delingren/walle/integration.md

 ![bottom_usb](./media/IMG_0888.jpeg)

-Now all the mechanical parts are in placed and properly assembled.
+Now all the mechanical parts are in place and properly assembled.
 It's time to play with the firmware.